Posted: March 6, 2019

 How to Stop Generalizing and Using Always & Never

-- It begins with awareness.
+Good news is, there are ways to communicate, even during times of distress, that can help you both feel understood and emotionally connected.
+While it might take time to fully embrace and remember to adhere to during disagreements, it can be done!- It begins with awareness.
 Become aware of how often you or your partner uses “always” and “never” to get their point across.
 Also notice how you or your partner reacts to this.
 Once you become aware of patterns, reactions, and what is coming up for you during these times, you will be ready to move into the next phase.

 - Discussing with your partner what it is that you need and how you feel when those needs are not met.
 The key here is to be as specific as you can so that your partner can understand what it is that you need and what they can do moving forward.
 Using “I” statements can be helpful during these discussions.